Eileen Nolan

 Brigadier Eileen Joan Nolan (19 June 1920 – 29 December 2005) was a former director of the Women's Royal Army Corps (WRAC).

 Early years

-Eileen Joan Nolan was born at Bournville, near Birmingham.
+Eileen Joan Nolan was born at Bournville, Birmingham.
 Her father was a World War I veteran, later employed by Cadbury's as a technical adviser.
 She attended King's Norton Grammar School on a scholarship.
 In 1942, she joined the Auxiliary Territorial Service (ATS) and was posted to Halifax, Yorkshire.
 For much of the war she remained in the ATS's training branch.
 In early 1945 she joined the Officer Cadet Training Unit and earned her commission; she elected to remain in the military, becoming a career officer in the Army, and rising to the rank of Brigadier.